 The DirectAsia Travel 150 and 200 Plan's most notable feature is their market-beating coverage for trip delays (S$3,000 and S$6,000), which more than double the average amount of trip delay coverage provided by other insurers' budget and mid-tier travel insurance plans.
 Other than that, however, DirectAsia's cheapest and mid-priced plans fail to make a resounding impression.
 Apart from their great coverage for trip delays, they generally provide below-average coverage in many other important areas like personal accident/death, medical expenses, trip cancellations, and baggage loss/damage.
 However, they tend to be on the pricier end given the amount of protection these two plans offer compared to their competitors.

-The Travel 150 Plan, which is DirectAsia's budget travel insurance plan, lacks an annual/multi-trip policy, making it a less economical choice for individuals who travel out of Singapore more than 3 to 5 times a year.
-Moreover, it tends to be priced at the same level as higher value plans, making it difficult to find a compelling reason to choose DirectAsia's Travel 150 Plan over other options on the market like the Allianz Global Assistance Bronze Plan that offer considerably better medical and trip inconvenience benefits.
+The Travel 150 Plan, which is DirectAsia's budget travel insurance plan, lacks an annual/multi-trip policy, making the 200 plan a better alternative for individuals who travel out of Singapore more than 3 to 5 times a year.
+Moreover, the 150 plan tends to be priced at the same level as higher value plans, making it difficult to find a compelling reason it over other options on the market like the Allianz Global Assistance Bronze Plan that offer considerably better medical and trip inconvenience benefits.

 |DirectAsia 150||Basic Plan Average|